srevenant/dictlib/README.md

     >>> test
 	{'a': {'b': {'c': 200}}}

-dictlib.Obj()
+dictlib.Dict()
 =============

 Represent a dictionary in object form, while handling tokenizable keys, and can export to original form.
 Recursive.

 Not python zen because it provides an alternate way to use dictionaries.
-But I'm okay with this, becuase it is handy.
+But I'm okay with this, because it is handy.

 Limitations: